A-Morabet/WordTraining/README.md

 ## Summary

 Word Training is a mobile application made with the purpose of helping people develop their day-to-day english vocabulary in an engaging way.
-Project started around first-half of 2022, work was done a few hours on the weekends, then during the first-half of 2023 I picked up the pace and was able to complete the app during summer.
+Project started around first-half of 2022, work was done a few hours on the weekends, then during the first quarter of 2023 I picked up the pace and was able to complete the app during summer.
 App was made in the Unity Environment, more than 15.000 lines of C# code were written to define the App's logic, front-end and back-end aspects.